cazdev/AudioShadowPlay/README.md

 # AudioShadowPlay
-ShadowPlay but for audio.
+Like NVIDIA's ShadowPlay but for audio.
 Commissioned by Daniel Rieck.

 Default keybind for saving audio is **Alt + Home**